Neeraj Ghaywan: Early life and education

 from Maharashtra and was brought up in Hyderabad.
 His father was a research scientist, and mother ran a garment store.

 He did his schooling from Kendriya Vidyalaya Shivrampally (National Police Academy).
 After completing his degree in Electrical Engineering from Chaitanya Bharathi Institute of Technology, Hyderabad, in 2002, he did his MBA in Marketing from Symbiosis Institute of Business Management, Pune.

 Career

+2010-2013: Career beginnings

 After completing his graduation, Ghaywan worked as an engineer in UTV New Media, Hindustan Times and Tech Mahindra.
 Dissatisfied with his career in the corporate world, he started writing as a film critic for the now defunct web portal Passionforcinema.com.
 According to him, that interest grew into passion that was eventually encouraged by director Anurag Kashyap.
 He made his first short film, Independence that was shortlisted for the In Competition section of PFCOne, an online one-minute film festival, in 2010.
 Ghaywan then assisted Kashyap in the making of Gangs of Wasseypur (2012) and Ugly (2013), directing two short films in the meanwhile, Shor and Epiphany.
 Ghaywan recalls fond memories of working with Kashyap, whom he considers as his mentor.